JHWebDeveloper/Able2Deux/README.md

 - Electron 10.1.2.
 It seems this fixed the not-opening bug.

 ### Fixed
-- Duplicates filename numbering no longer adds characters to filename beyond max character length.
-If filename is nearing 255 characters, enough characters will be deleted to make room for numbering concatenation.
+- Duplicate filename numbering no longer adds characters to filename beyond max character length.
+If filename is nearing 255 characters, enough characters will be deleted to make room for concatenating number string.
 - Bug causing filename in a single item batch to remain disabled if a left over batch name is present with "replace" selected.

 ## [2.1.1] - 9.3.2020